open-telemetry/opentelemetry.io/content/en/docs/collector/architecture.md

 title: Architecture
 weight: 28
 # prettier-ignore
 cSpell:ignore:
 ---

 OpenTelemetry Collector is an executable that can receive telemetry data, optionally process it, and export it further.

-The Collector supports several popular open-source protocols for receiving and sending telemetry data as well as offering a pluggable architecture for adding more protocols.
+The Collector supports several popular open source protocols for receiving and sending telemetry data as well as offering a pluggable architecture for adding more protocols.

-Data receiving, processing, and exporting is done using [Pipelines](#pipelines).
+Data receiving, processing, and exporting are done using [Pipelines](#pipelines).
 The Collector can be configured to have one or more pipelines.
-Each pipeline includes:
+Each pipeline includes the following:

-- a set of [Receivers](#receivers) that receive the data
+- A set of [Receivers](#receivers) that receive the data.
-- a series of optional [Processors](#processors) that get the data from receivers and process it
+- A series of optional [Processors](#processors) that get the data from receivers and process it.
-- a set of [Exporters](#exporters) which get the data from processors and send it further outside the Collector.
+- A set of [Exporters](#exporters) which get the data from processors and send it outside the Collector.

-The same receiver can be included in multiple pipelines and multiple pipelines can include the same Exporter.
+The same receiver can be included in multiple pipelines and multiple pipelines can include the same exporter.

 ## Pipelines

-A pipeline defines a path the data follows in the Collector starting from reception, then further processing or modification and finally exiting the Collector via exporters.
+A pipeline defines a path that data follows in the Collector: from reception, to processing (or modification), and finally to export.

-Pipelines can operate on 3 telemetry data types: traces, metrics, and logs.
+Pipelines can operate on three telemetry data types: traces, metrics, and logs.
 The data type is a property of the pipeline defined by its configuration.
 Receivers, processors, and exporters used in a pipeline must support the particular data type otherwise `ErrDataTypeIsNotSupported` will be reported when the configuration is loaded.
 A pipeline can be depicted the following way:

 <!--Add Pipelines image via Mermaid.-->

-There can be one or more receivers in a pipeline.
-Data from all receivers is pushed to the first processor, which performs a processing on it and then pushes it to the next processor (or it may drop the data, e.g. if it is a “sampling” processor) and so on until the last processor in the pipeline pushes the data to the exporters.
+Pipelines can have one or more receivers.
+Data from all receivers is pushed to the first processor, which processes the data and then pushes it to the next processor (or a processor may drop the data if it is a “sampling” processor, for example), and so on until the last processor in the pipeline pushes the data to the exporters.
 Each exporter gets a copy of each data element.
 The last processor uses a `fanoutconsumer` to fan out the data to multiple exporters.

 The pipeline is constructed during Collector startup based on pipeline definition in the configuration.

 A pipeline configuration typically looks like this: